totalspectrum/spin2cpp/Spin2cpp.md

   type (e.g. `--elf`).

 `--ccode`
   Output C code instead of C++.
-Note that in C mode methods typically have a first parameter "self" which points to the object's data.
+Note that in C mode the translated methods have a first parameter "self" which points to the object's data.
   This is similar to the way the C++ compiler implements object methods internally, but in C it has to be exposed explicitly.
+This extra parameter is added automatically by spin2cpp.

 `--cse`
   Enable common subexpression elimination.
 This optimization is the default